Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

-This page covers all topics in Unit 1 of CBSE Class 12 Applied Mathematics — the highest-weightage unit at 11 marks in the board exam.
-You'll find 15 interactive MCQs with detailed answers, 8 step-by-step solved examples, and 2 case studies on Modulo Arithmetic, Congruence Modulo, Boats & Streams, Pipes & Cisterns, Alligation & Mixture, and Races & Games.
-All content is aligned to the CBSE 2026–27 syllabus.
+Unit 1 carries 11 marks in the CBSE board exam — the highest-weightage unit.
+Everything you need to master it: 15 interactive MCQs with instant feedback, 8 step-by-step solved examples, and 2 board-pattern case studies.
+Covering Modulo Arithmetic, Congruence Modulo, Boats & Streams, Pipes & Cisterns, Alligation & Mixture, Races & Games, and Numerical Inequalities.
+All content is aligned to the CBSE 2026–27 syllabus and board exam pattern.
+Once you've attempted the questions and self-assessed your answers, tap ✨ My Report to see your personalised performance breakdown.

 0